 Any identified control weaknesses are addressed in the risk management and internal control review reports (the "Review Reports").
 Draft Review Reports are sent to the Executive Directors, the CEO and the senior management concerned for the management's comments and responses.
 The finalised Review Reports are submitted to the Board and the Audit Committee for their review twice per year.
-The Board and the internal auditors considers that the Group's material internal controls are adequate and effective and the Group has complied with the code provisions on risk management and internal control set out in the Code and the Revised Code (since 1 January 2016) during the year 31 March 2016.
+The Board and the internal auditors considers that the Group's material internal controls are adequate and effective and the Group has complied with the code provisions on risk management and internal control set out in the Code during the year 31 March 2017.